Signs of Rabbits in Pain

 Abnormal Postures or Movement

-Check your rabbit’s posture and movement carefully.
-If they are in a hunched over position, have difficulty moving, or show signs of lameness or stiffness, it could be a sign of pain.
+Observe your rabbit’s posture and movement carefully.
+If they hunch over, have difficulty moving, or show signs of lameness or stiffness, it could be a sign of pain.
 Limping or favoring one leg, reluctance to hop or jump, or a hunched back may indicate discomfort.
 We may also display unusual grooming behaviors, such as excessively licking or nibbling at a specific area, which can be a response to pain.

 Changes in Vocalizations